HarryHenryGebel/server-configuration/README.md

 <sup><a id="fn.7" href="#fnr.7">7</a></sup> Provided as a public service by Google

 <sup><a id="fn.8" href="#fnr.8">8</a></sup> Like
-Digital Ocean there are many other options as well.
+DigitalOcean there are many other options as well.

 <sup><a id="fn.9" href="#fnr.9">9</a></sup> 1GB/month for a free GCP
 server, versus 1TB/month for a $5 server from DigitalOcean.
 On the